 As soon as the weather changes from summer to fall, there are quite a few things to look forward to.
 The crisp feel in the air, leaves changing colors, football season, and Thanksgiving!
 Mashed potatoes, yams, stuffing, pumpkin pie, and turkey are all abundant when family gathers around the table.

 While the fall and winter seasons come with risks of hand injuries from falling while ice skating to losing your footing on a ladder while putting up Christmas lights.
 However, one of the greatest risks to you could come from turkey carving.
-Did you know that 88% of Americans eat turkey on Thanksgiving, and cuts from carving are one of the top five most common injuries on Thanksgiving?
+Did you know that 88% of Americans eat turkey on Thanksgiving, and cuts from carving are one of the most common injuries on Thanksgiving?

 At Ventura Orthopedics, we know the hazards of turkey carving and have compiled some safety tips for avoiding a puncture or laceration.